Healy Pass to Egypt Lake: Multi-Day Trek

 • Bear spray: Mandatory in all Banff backcountry

-• Camp stove: No wood fires allowed at most backcountry sites (check current regulations)
+• Camp stove: No wood fires allowed at backcountry sites as of 2026

 • Trekking poles: Helpful for the pass crossing and creek crossings